alldaygzchen/angularOld/readme.md

 ```

 - pushing data methods: 1.directly 2. new EventEmitter (sometimes you do not want to directly update original value)
+- the addIngredients works (the value is updated in this.ingredients.push(ingredient)) due to event trigger

 ```
 export class ShoppingListService {